-On January 1, 2020, the Company adopted ASC 326, which replaces the incurred loss methodology with an expected loss methodology that is referred to as CECL.
+On January 1, 2020, the Company adopted ASC 326, which replaced the incurred loss methodology with an expected loss methodology that is referred to as CECL.
 As a result, the Company recorded a decrease to the allowance for credit losses of \$3.2 million at January 1, 2020.
-At December 31, 2020, the allowance for credit losses to total loans represented 1.42% of total loans, compared to 0.96% at December 31, 2019.
-The increase in the allowance for credit losses related to reserve build up for expected credit losses stemming from the COVID-19 pandemic and low energy prices.
+At December 31, 2021, the allowance for credit losses to total loans represented 1.36% of total loans, compared to 1.42% at December 31, 2020.
+The decrease in the allowance for credit loss during 2021 was primarily driven by a reversal of provision during 2021 based on sustained improvements in the economy, both nationally and in Oklahoma, which reduced the amount of expected credit loss within the loan portfolio.
+This reduction was partially offset by additional allowance for credit loss required by newly acquired loans purchased with credit deterioration.

 The overall credit quality of the Company's loan portfolio has remained strong.
-Net charge-offs were \$22.8 million and \$5.4 million for the years ended 2020 and 2019, respectively.
-The amount of net loan charge-offs is relatively low, equating to 0.35% and 0.10% of average total loans for the years ended December 31, 2020 and 2019, respectively.
+Net charge-offs were \$7.0 million and \$22.8 million for the years ended 2021 and 2020, respectively.
+The amount of net loan charge-offs is relatively low, equating to 0.11% and 0.35% of average total loans for the years ended December 31, 2021 and 2020, respectively.
 If unforeseen adverse changes occur in the national or local economy, or in the credit markets, it would be reasonable to expect that the allowance for credit losses would increase in future periods.